rhoerr/supee-6788-toolbox/README.md

 Magento's SUPEE-6788 patch is a mess for developers.
 There are a number of breaking changes, affecting 800+ of the most popular extensions and many customizations.

 This script attempts to find and automatically resolve major problems from the patch.
-It does this in two stages: `analyze`, and `fix`.
+Details on usage and internals are below, but at a high level:

 The `analyze` step goes through all extensions looking for anything using custom admin routers (the major outdated change), and produces a list of every module affected, the bad XML and PHP code, and exactly what should be changed to resolve it.
 It also looks at every CMS page, static block, and email template for any blocks or configuration that are not known to be on the new whitelist.
 All of this is purely informational, to inform you of the state of the Magento installation and what will be involved in fixing it.